-In fact, when I first began baking gluten-free in 2007, I never used gums.
-In a way, my ignorance of gums in gluten-free baking was bliss because it led me to ways of achieving terrific results without those food additives.
+When I first began baking gluten-free in 2007 after my celiac diagnosis, I never used gums.
+In a way, my ignorance of gums in gluten-free baking was bliss because it led me to ways of achieving excellent results without those additives.
 Who knew, at the time, I was ahead of the curve when it comes to additive-free baking?!

-Several years ago, there was much hype about how we “must use xanthan gum in our gluten free baking to achieve quality results” (yes, that is from a well-known gluten-free baking guru who said that has since changed their tune and now asserts gums aren’t always necessary) that it made me wonder if I was missing something.
+Several years ago, there was much hype about how we “must use xanthan gum in our gluten free baking to achieve quality results” (the well-known gluten-free baking guru who said that has since changed their tune and now asserts gums aren’t always necessary) that it made me wonder if I was missing something.

 I decided to experiment to discover what all the fuss was about when it comes to gums in gluten-free baked goods.

 I soon discovered I prefer my baked goods without gums.
 Sure, I created quite a few successful recipes as I experimented with xanthan (and guar) gum.
 You will still see those recipes here on this site (although I have since refashioned most of them to be gum-free).
-Some folks enjoy those recipes I created using gums, so I want to leave them there.
+Some folks enjoy those recipes I created using gums, so I want to leave them here.
 Besides, we’re all at different places on our gluten-free journey.
 Some people enjoy a good gluten-free cake mix, some like to make homemade gluten-free cake with xanthan gum, and others choose to omit gums altogether.